trivelle/worker/docs/design.md

 ### Streaming the output of a process

-Users can invoke the output command to stream the output of a process in real time.
+Users can invoke the output command to stream the output of a process in real time (a combination of stdout and stderr).
 It gets the output right from the start.
 The command terminates once there is no more output to read i.e the process is done or has been terminated.

 ```
 > job output 9de95676-84ed-4e37-b44c-4f4d1df7c74f